polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 A full node could eventually rebuild every block's state without additional information and become an archive node.
 This still needs to be implemented at the time of writing.
-If you need to query historical blocks' states past what you pruned, you must purge your database and resync your node, starting in archive mode.
+If you need to query historical blocks' states past what you pruned, you must purge your database and resynchronize your node, starting in archive mode.
 Alternatively, you can use a backup or snapshot of a trusted source to avoid needing to sync from genesis with the network and only need the states of blocks past that snapshot.